theKashey/react-gearbox/README.md

       - options.defaultProps - set default props for a future component (note: defaultProps are not reflected on types, PR welcomed)

 Produces a `Gearbox` - renderless container, which will provide _torque_ from all gears as a render prop.

-!By default Gearbox __expects ReactNode as a children__, and data to be accessed via `train`, you may specify `render` props, to change this behavior to function-as-children.
-See second example.

 * `transmission(gearboxIn, clutch): Gearbox` - created a devired Gearbox, with "clutch" function applied to all stored data.